• Tecnologia Mitsubishi desde 1988! Fábrica de bombas de calor de estilo europeu, relaxe com as nossas bombas de calor fiáveis!

 • Inversor R32 Bomba de calor geotérmica com fonte de água

-• Bomba de calor multi-fonte com inversor
+• Bomba de calor inverter multi-fonte e de recuperação de calor

 • Bomba de calor ecológica híbrida solar fotovoltaica